Here is information about programs and meeting groups composed of other Buddhist sanghas that share the space at Brooklyn Zen Center.

 2nd Sunday: 2-5pm

-The Love Circle Sangha (or community that gathers) meets to sit in mindful meditation, practice walking meditation, deep relaxation or “movement” based meditation.
-In addition to shared reading and conversation, followed by a dharma share where anyone who chooses can share authentically from the heart their experiences in mindfulness, a recent story from their life’s journey, etc with a community of compassionate listeners.
-The Love Circle Sangha is committed to acting as a safe space for POC community, in addition is a safe space for all to share the practice of loving-kindness, mindful listening and a compassion rooted in honest communication and understanding.
+The Love Circle Sangha (or community that gathers) meets bi-monthly to sit in mindful meditation, practice walking meditation, deep relaxation or “movement” based meditation.
+Each sangha also consists of a shared reading and conversation, followed by a dharma share where anyone who chooses can share authentically from the heart their experiences in mindfulness, a recent story from their life’s journey, etc with a community of compassionate listeners.

 At the close of each session tea and light refreshments are offered in a “potluck” tradition, and a dana (humble offering) is requested to support the rental of the space.

 New York Insight Brooklyn People of Color and Allies